folio-org/stripes/doc/settings-and-preferences.md

 This is a good moment to consider whether that is the right route to take.

 However, from another perspective, it can be argued that the only part of a module's type that matters is whether or not it's an application.
-Modules of type `app` have a top-bar icon an a main-page application, but may also contribute any of the other functional facets that other module-types do: settings, preferences, a handler function.
+Modules of type `app` have a top-bar icon and a main-page application, but may also contribute any of the other functional facets that other module-types do: settings, preferences, a handler function.
 All other module types do not appear in the top-bar and do not provide a main-page application, but may contribute any or all of the other functional facets.
 So perhaps the only distinction we need between module types is between `app` and "other"?

 ### Settings and Preferences as actual modules